-The AEMC has decided not to make a draft rule to remove an exemption that is applicable to the Northern Gas Pipeline.
+The AEMC has decided not to make a rule to remove an exemption that is applicable to the Northern Gas Pipeline.
 As a result, the regulatory obligations under Part 23 of the National Gas Rules will not apply to the pipeline.
+It will continue to be regulated under the binding Northern Gas Pipeline access principles.

-Draft rule determination
+Final rule determination